• Skip to primary navigation

 Step 6: Place turkey breast side up on a flat rack in a shallow roasting pan 2 to 2½ inches deep.

 Step 7: Turn the wings back to hold the neck skin in place, so your turkey will be stabilized in the pan and for carving.
-Brush the skin with a little bit of olive oil or cooking oil.
-Rub turkey with salt and pepper, too, if you didn't brine it.
+Brush the skin with a little bit of olive oil, other cooking oil or butter.
+Rub the surface of the turkey and the cavity with salt and pepper, too, if you didn't brine it.

 If you want, you can also rub turkey with fresh or dried herbs, minced garlic, and lemon juice.